Guidewire: Greenfield Opportunities

 The strategy of Guidewire is simple enough.
 Focus on securing customers in the very top tier of the insurance industry.
 Focus on getting those customers live so they can serve as references.
 And beat down the cost of customization, these days based on digital transformations that involve transferring workloads to a cloud managed by Guidewire.

-Investors can reasonably speculate as to whether Guidewire can pull of all the elements of its strategy but if it can, and I think it will, then expectations as they have been generally accepted for Guidewire, significantly understate its likely growth trajectory.
+Investors can reasonably speculate as to whether Guidewire can pull of all the elements of its strategy, but if it can, and I think it will, then expectations as they have been generally accepted for Guidewire, significantly understate its likely growth trajectory.

 As compared to many other verticals in the IT world, Guidewire has far less competition and a far larger potentially addressable market.
 While Gartner is probably not the only valid source for research in the space, its current rating showing Guidewire alone by a large margin in the leader component of its Magic Quadrant is highly unusual and depicts just how significant an advantage Guidewire has in its industry.
 Other than Duck Creek, the other potential competitors in the space are described as niche players and are companies not well known outside of the niche in which they compete.